Probability and Its Applications

 One Section Available to Choose From:

 |July 13, 2015 - July 24, 2015||2||M-F 12:15-3:05P||Open||Simon Freyaldenhoven||10670|

 Don’t let them fool you!
 You hear people talking about probabilities all the time.
 80% chance of rain?
 Well, what does that even mean?
 If a medical test gives the correct answer with 99% probability, does a positive test result mean you have a 99% chance of being sick?
 It does not.
 And when you hang out with your friends playing poker, wouldn’t you like to know the odds of winning with your hand before you go “all in”?

 The goal of this course is to provide an intuitive understanding of probability.
-At the end of the course, you will be able to use the acquired skills and tools to solve problems and answer questions you encounter not only in school but also outside the class room.
-Beyond that, a good understanding of probability is crucial with probability being the foundation of statistics, which itself is becoming more and more important.
-The increasing amount of available information in the digital age is only waiting to be analyzed and we should have more than just one Nate Silver to do it.
-This course will lay the probabilistic foundation which will allow you to take college level statistics in the future and maybe one day you’ll be the one analyzing the data.
+At the end of the course, you will be able to use the acquired skills and tools to solve problems and answer questions you encounter not only in school but also outside the classroom.
+Beyond that, a good understanding of probability is crucial because it is the foundation of statistics, which itself is becoming more and more important.
+The increasing amount of available information in the digital age is only waiting to be analyzed, and we should have more than just one Nate Silver to do it.
+This course will lay the foundation in probability, which will allow you to take college-level statistics in the future, and maybe one day, you’ll be the one analyzing the data.